 2. Each market has a collectible mug.

-3. Some markets are more kid friendly than others.
+3. Some Christmas markets are more kid friendly than others.

-4. A town can have multiple markets in different locations.
+4. One German town can have multiple Christmas markets in different locations.

 This is when it comes in handy to know a local.
 There was a hidden Christmas market in Munich we would not have found without our photographer from Localgrapher.
 The market opened prior to the major Christmas market in the town center, so we enjoyed it for a few days before the crowds came.
 It’s also helpful to enquire at the local tourism office because they often have maps of the different Christmas markets to help you find your way.